 For 2019, the global challenges are unlikely to become fewer than in 2018, based on the past experiences.
 The post-cold war international order as we knew it has taken a few blows again in 2018.
 Some key pillars and narratives are being shifted and challenge the stability of the international architecture.
 As often with foreign relations, it takes place in a context that consists of both global challenges and domestic priorities.
 Indicators for change will thus be located in domestic politics of some key countries.
 Without wanting to sound overly optimistic for a surely difficult year to come, some elements for a change are visible.

 The section Future of Globalisation in this blog provides a platform for debates on current world economic issues, global power shifts and views on the roles of formal and informal global governance institutions.
 It is an initiative of the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE).
 The blog posts, appearing on every first and third Wednesday each month, are written by researchers from DIE and our international partners, amongst them numerous prestigious think tanks from rising powers.
+In this blog, the authors of the contributions represent only their personal opinion.
 While aiming at cutting-edge research content, the blog intends to reach a broader audience of researchers, government officials and journalists.
 With this blog we carry on discussions that had initially been launched in 2016 as part of the Think20 process during the German G20 presidency.
 In 2018, we aim at continuing the debate about the role of the G20 broadening the focus of discussion to institutional and thematic matters of global economic governance.